fansalon/TEspeX/README.md

 TEspeX (Transposable Elements SPEific eXpression) is a tool for the TE expression quantification from RNA-seq data.
 The rationale of this pipeline is to map reads against TE consensus sequences, coding transcripts and non-coding transcripts and to select and count reads mapping with best alignment score only against TE consensus sequences.
 This should avoid the quantification of reads that may be generated from TE-fragments embedded in coding and non-coding annotated transcripts (39% of human protein coding genes contain TE-fragments).

-If you are curious about the use of this pipeline, you can take a look here where it has been tested on a *C. elegans* embryonic dataset (Ansaloni F., et al - BMC Bioinformatics, 2019). *cooming soon, I hope*

 The pipeline has been written in python3 so **YOU MUST** use python3 and it has been tested on Ubuntu, CentOS and Mac OS X systems.